Ratib05/flutter_task_manager/README.md

 - 🧾 View task list
 - ➕ Add new tasks
 - ✅ Mark tasks as complete
-- ❌ Delete tasks by swiping
+- ❌ Delete tasks by ticking a checbox
 - 🎨 Simple, clean user interface

 ---